These books are located in the fiction area of the children’s department. They are shelved by the author’s last name.

 2007 Nutmeg Award nominee

-When Michael is swept off his family's yacht, he washes up on a desert island, where he struggles to survive--until he finds he is not alone.
+When Michael is swept off his family's yacht, he washes up on a desert island, where he struggles to survive.

 Neale: Himalaya 2004 153p.

-Twelve-year-old Orrie and her older brother tell the story of a doomed mountain-climbing expedition in which they and their family attempt to climb Island Peak in Nepal.
+Twelve-year-old Orrie and her older brother tell the story of a doomed mountain-climbing expedition in Nepal.

 O'Dell: Island of the Blue Dolphins 1960 184p.